 Due to the rise of smartphone use, emails must be designed so that they can look the same when opened on smartphones.
 It is estimated that by 2020, over 4.7 billion people will be mobile phone users worldwide.

-Responsive emails adapt to any screen width, meaning they can be accessed on mobile phones no problem.
+Responsive design emails adapt to any screen width, meaning they can be accessed on mobile devices no problem.
 So, this will improve your conversions.